Feel like yourself again

 Try a Hair Mask

 It might look good in the movies, but drying your hair with an aggressive rub-down can damage your hair via friction.
-This may also lead you wonder if headphones hair loss is possible.
+This may also lead you to wonder if headphones cause hair loss.

 In fact, putting any form of pressure on your hair follicles can potentially cause damage, as it’s an easy way to tug on the follicles and affect your hair’s ability to grow.